-The term 'Subordinated Debt' is included in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Subordinated Debt' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Subordinated Debt refers to a security or alternatively a loan which has a lower ranking to other debt securities and loans.
 This pertains to the claims on a corporation’s earnings or assets in the event of repayment default.
 Analysts also call this a subordinated loan or a junior security alternatively.
 When the borrower defaults on the loan or security in question, those creditors who extended the loan or investment and who are only holding a subordinated security will not receive any compensation until after all of the senior most debt holders have received payment in full.
 In principal this means that they will get little if anything at all back in the event of an actual default.
 Subordinated Debt proves to be the precise opposite of unsubordinated debt.

 It helps to explain why such Subordinated Debt is always riskier for creditors or investors than comparable unsubordinated debts prove to be.
 Those firms which borrow on a subordinated debt basis generally turn out to be huge corporations and other businesses.
 Their size gives them the air of likelihood to repay a less sure loan or security.

 As corporations take on more debt, they will typically issue at least two types of bonds as subordinated and unsubordinated debt.
 Should the huge corporation later default and then file for bankruptcy, it will be the responsibility of the bankruptcy court to decide on the priority of loan repayments according to seniority of the creditors.
 They will order the firm to pay off its debts using the proceeds from the sale of the corporate assets according to a certain order of repayment.
 Lower priority repayment debt turns out to be the unlucky Subordinated Debt.
 Greater priority debt will be the unsubordinated debt.